agmance/Nagios-Fabric/README.md

   - - - - - - - - - - - -

-This is my personal version, because i don't use AWS.
+This is my personal version:

+- Remove ec2 functions

+- fix bug in nrpe decompress tar.gz